COVID-19

 You can initiate your application before receiving your medical certificate.
 We will however, require a copy of your medical to confirm enrollment in the course.
 Your medical must be a Transport Canada category 1 medical – for more information on where to obtain one, please visit; https://wwwapps.tc.gc.ca/saf-sec-sur/2/came-meac/l.aspx?lang=eng

-What do I need to know about the assessments for the Jazz Approach program?
+1.7 Do I need to have prior flight experience to apply for the Jazz Approach program?

-The full course price is expected to be approximately $126,000 CAD, before taxes.
-This price includes your iATPL training including a jet transition module, and CRJ 200 type rating.
+The full course price is $134,350 CAD, before taxes.
+This price includes your Integrated Airline Pilot License Program including a jet transition module, and CRJ type training.
 In addition to the course price, you should budget housing costs in Kingston, Ontario at approximately $1,000-$1,100 per month with 3-5 roommates or $1,300-$1,400 per month with 1-2 roommates.

 Remedial training, headset, uniforms, laptops, and books are not included.